-Vintners, retailers, wine critics, wine bloggers – there are plenty of jobs connected to wine.
+Vintners, retailers, wine critics, wine bloggers – plenty of jobs connected to wine.
 They all require a significant level of wine knowledge.
-But there is one position that might be even more demanding: the job of a sommelier.
+But there is one position that might be even more demanding: a sommelier.

 A sommelier is a trained wine professional with in-depth knowledge of grapes and wines.
 Sommeliers know how to identify a wine’s characteristics and origin, how to store it, and how to pair it with food.
 They often work in high-class hotels and restaurants, so they are experts in hospitality and customer service.

 To understand a sommelier’s job to its full extent, let’s investigate the responsibilities and requirements in detail: